-Shaping your approach to market research can make the difference between money well spent and money wasted.
-Whether marketing for a market research firm or starting a new company, the right approach is vital to accomplishing your goals.
+Carefully considering your approach to market research can make the difference between money well spent and money wasted.
+When looking for a market research firm, the right approach is vital to accomplishing your goals.

-The worst move you can make is to rush hastily into research without answering some key questions.
+Gathering business data is a good start, however there are factors that you must consider before speaking with a market research firm.
+The worst thing you can do is to rush into research without answering some key questions.

 Q1.
 What's your biggest pain point?

 Identify the key areas affecting your organisation.
 This isn't an easy task.
 Like an iceberg, you can only see 20% of the actual situation.
 The hidden 80% will trip you up.
 Combat this by spending time analysing the limitations you want to overcome or the opportunities you want to explore.

 Q2.
 How much are your challenges costing you?